bob-carpenter/stan-model-server/README.md

 ## Motivation and Inspiration

 We want to be able to access Stan model methods from within R or Python in order to do algorithm development.
-The original system that did this is the HTTPStan, which is an official Stan project
+The first system that did this is HTTPStan, an official Stan project:

 * GitHub stan-dev: [httpstan](https://github.com/stan-dev/httpstan)

-The direct inspiration for this project came from Redding Stan, by Daniel Lee and Dan Muck.
+The direct inspiration for this project came from the simple I/O structure of Redding Stan:

 * Dan Muck and Daniel
   Lee.
 2022.
 [Smuggling log probability and gradients out of Stan programs — ReddingStan](https://blog.mc-stan.org/2022/03/24/smuggling-log-probability-and-gradients-out-of-stan-programs-reddingstan/). *The